pnp/sp-dev-fx-webparts/samples/react-real-time/README.md

 </p>

 1. The SPFx Web Part first connects to the Azure web application via socket.io and subscribes to events (the web application have to be in https and allow cross domain calls (CORS)).
-2. Microsoft Flow is used to catch new item creation events in the SharPoint list.
+2. An Azure logic app is used to catch new item creation events in the SharPoint list.
 3. When an item is added, the flow sends its id to an Azure service bus queue using JSON format.
-4. A Node JS Azure web application listens to the queue and check for new messages every 5 ms.
+4. A Node.js Azure web application listens to the queue and check for new messages every 5 ms.
 5. When a new message is available, the web application emits the data to all subscribers via socket.io.
 6. The SPFx Web Part notifies user there are new items available.
-Items are effectively retrieved via REST according to received ids when the user clicks on the notification.
+Items are effectively retrieved using REST according to received ids when the user clicks on the notification.

 ## Applies to